Last updated: 9 June 2026

 Where it falls short

 The free tier is increasingly restrictive.
-Watchlist slots are limited, and if you track more than a handful of stocks you will hit the paywall fairly quickly.
-This is a common frustration in app store reviews, and it is a valid one.
+The 15-stock watchlist limit is the most common frustration in app store reviews, and it is a valid one.
 The app used to be more generous before introducing the subscription model.

 While the app covers UK-listed stocks and supports multiple currencies, the interface and data lean towards US markets.
 LSE-listed shares are available, but the default experience feels US-centric in its layout and featured content.